mtiller/ModelicaBook/text/source/behavior/discrete/bouncing.rst

 events (time or state events) are conditional expressions, like ``h<0`` from our current example.

-The implications become clear if we simulation our bouncing ball a bit longer.
+The implications become clear if we simulate our bouncing ball a bit longer.
 In that case, most Modelica tools will provide a solution like this: